-Proxy Statement Pursuant to Section 14(a) of the Securities Exchange Act of 1934 (Amendment No.)
+Proxy Statement Pursuant to Section 14(a) of the Securities Exchange Act of 1934 (Amendment No. )

-Filed by the e Registrant 🗵 Filed by a Party other than the Registrant \Box Chec k the a appropriate box: Preli minary Proxy Statement Conf fidential, for Use of the Comm nission Only (as permitted by Rule 14a-6(e)(2)) \boxtimes Defi nitive Proxy Statement Defi nitive Additional Materials Solic citing Material under §240.14a- 12 Host Hotels & Resorts, Inc. (Name of Registrant as Specified In Its Charter) (Name of person(s) filing proxy statement, if other than the registrant) Payı ment of Filing Fee (Check the appropriate box): \boxtimes No f ee required.
-Fee o computed on table below per Ex schange Act Rules 14a-6(i)(1) and 0-11.
-(1) Title of each class of securities es to which the transaction applies: • (2) Aggregate number of securiti es to which the transaction applies: - (3) Per unit price or other underly is calculated and state how it ring value of the transaction computed pursuant to Exchange Act Rule 0-11 (set forth the amount on which the filing fewas determined): (4) Proposed maximum aggregat e value of the transaction:
+Filed by a Party other than the Registrant $\ \Box$

+Chec ck the a appropriate box: Preli minary Proxy Statement Conf fidential, for Use of the Commission Only (as permitted by Rule 14a-6(e)(2)) $\boxtimes$ Defir nitive Proxy Statement Defir nitive Additional Materials Solic citing Material under §240.14a-12 Host Hotels & Resorts, Inc. (Name of Registrant as Specified In Its Charter) (Name of person(s) filing proxy statement, if other than the registrant) Pay ment of Filing Fee (Check the appropriate box): $\boxtimes$ No fe ee required.
+Fee c computed on table below per Exchange Act Rules 14a-6(i)(1) and 0-11.
+(1) Title of each class of securities to which the transaction applies: • (2) Aggregate number of securities to which the transaction applies: • (3) Per unit price or other underlying value of the transaction computed pursuant to Exchange Act Rule 0-11 (set forth the amount on which the filing fee is calculated and state how it was determined): (4) Proposed maximum aggregate value of the transaction: